 Orders On-Time/Total Orders Shipped = On-Time Delivery Rate

 - Central distribution center for pharmacy & front store items to over 300 retail stores

 - 60,000 Sq.
 Ft Warehouse

-    Accuracy consists of two measurements – inventory accuracy and pick accuracy.
+Order accuracy consists of two measurements – inventory accuracy and pick accuracy.
 Inventory accuracy measures your physical inventory on hand against the inventory recorded in your inventory management system.
-Pick accuracy measures how often you are able to pick the correct part from inventory.
+Order picking accuracy measures how often you are able to pick the correct part from inventory.